koenvanbeek/docs/howto7/getting-started/build-an-iot-app.md

 ---

 ## Introduction
 In our recent campain around IoT we have written a lot about the Logistics IoT app we created to fill the gap of available IoT examples.
-With this tutorial we want to take it one step further and have you experience the combination Mendix developement and IoT.
+With this tutorial we want to take it one step further and have you experience the combination of Mendix developement and IoT.

 ## The idea behind the Logistics App
 One of the critical issues facing manufacturers, suppliers, carriers and ultimately customers across the supply chain is ensuring that transported goods arrive at their target destination, safe and fit for their purpose.
 Whilst in transit, there are many factors that can adversely affect cargo, such as exposure to light, temperature increases and decreases, movement, and humidity to name a few.